Have you ever thought about how much grease and grime your kitchen cabinets have accumulated over the years?

 - Dry the cabinets.
 Take your second microfiber cloth or sponge to dry the cabinets off.
 This prevents water stains and more grime from collecting on your damp cabinets.
 You want to be particularly thorough with this final stage of the cleaning.

 Once you follow these seven simple steps, your cabinets will look brand new once again.
 You can effectively eliminate dust, food particles, grease, and grime using this one natural ingredient instead of harsh commercial cleaners.

 Clean Inside the Kitchen Cabinets

 The inside of your cabinets can get just as dirty as the outside of the cabinets.
 Make sure that you are paying close attention to the interior when you are going through this cleaning process.
-This ensures that your kitchen cabinets will truly be as good as new when you finish.
+This ensures that your kitchen cupboards will truly be as good as new when you finish.